Alan Turing Father of Modern Computing

 Turing made more than just intellectual contributions to the current society.
 Working for the UK government as a codebreaker during the Second World War, he sought to decipher the Enigma cipher machine encryption systems employed by the German military.

-Working by combining the letters of the alphabet to encrypt a message, Enigma was a typewriter-like device.
+The Enigma, a typewriter-like device, encrypted messages by combining the letters of the alphabet.
 Although UK agents were able to intercept German communications, their nearly 159 billion potential encryption codes seemed unbreakable.

-Building on work by Polish mathematicians, Turing and others at the codebreaking facility Bletchley Park created a computer known as the bombe, capable of scanning through these possibilities.
+Turing and others at the codebreaking facility Bletchley Park built a computer known as the bombe, which was capable of scanning through the encryption possibilities developed from the work of Polish mathematicians.

 This led to a significant shift in the war, enabling the UK and its allies to access German intelligence.
 Some estimates suggest that the war might have gone on years longer and claimed millions more lives without Turing's efforts.